 With over 2000 Australians admitted into hospital every day with kidney disease, it’s a health problem worth paying attention to.
 Healthy eating patterns are associated with lower rates of death in people with Kidney disease (Kelly, 2016) as well as a delay in the progression of chronic kidney disease (Wai, 2016)

-A renal diet is one of the more complex diet plans around merely because specific nutrient requirements vary depending on the stage of chronic kidney disease.
-Recently, it has been suggested that certain similar eating patterns to the Australian Healthy Eating Guidelines could be the best for optimizing kidney health in those with a kidney disease.
+A diet for chronic kidney disease is one of the more complex diet plans around merely because specific nutrient requirements vary depending on the stage of chronic kidney disease.
+Recently, it has been suggested that certain similar eating patterns to the Australian Healthy Eating Guidelines could be the best for optimizing kidney health in those with kidney disease.
 For those with more complicated side effects, careful consideration of protein, phosphorous, sodium, potassium, fluid and total energy intake is needed.
 Be it early or end-stage kidney disease without the use of dialysis, working with an Accredited practising dietitian with experience in renal disease is essential.
 With the appropriate diet changes, progression towards end stage kidney failure and dialysis can be delayed.

 So, here’s a brief rundown of the nutrients foods to include in a renal diet for chronic kidney disease sufferers.